 [END EXHIBIT]

-Alemi and colleagues (2000) also report use of solicited patient reviews in a different setting.
+Alemi and colleagues (Alemi et al. 2000) also report use of solicited patient reviews in a different setting.
 These data were calculated on February 7 and 8, again in a short interval.
 On exit from a pain clinic, the staff asked patients to comment on what worked well and what needed improvement by providing them with a comment card.
 Thirty-nine patients were asked to respond; of these, thirty responded (82 percent).
 Different physicians practice in the same clinic in different days.
-Data were collected over two days and the control limit was set based on the performance of the day with least consecutive complaints, so that benchmarked data would be available.
+Data were collected over two days, and the control limit was set based on the performance of the day with the least consecutive complaints, so that benchmarked data would be available.
 Here are some of the complaints left:

 [INSERT BL]